tylergrinn/tygr-switch/README.md

 ## Optional: use custom css logic for hiding elements

-By default, an element with the `data-tab=tab-name` attribute for conditional rendering is given the `display: none` css property when the tab is not active.
+By default, an element with the `data-tab=tab-name` attribute for conditional rendering is given the `display: none` and `pointer-events: none` css properties when the tab is not active.

 You may replace that logic with your own by passing content to the `tabs` mixin: